youaredoingitwrong/wf/orphix-venom/orphix_venom.md

 The main source of your total score will be from Orphix kills and passive points.
 Killing other sentients that spawn gives only 2 per kill, so it is not worth to focus on that.

+The amount of points received for each Orphix kill increased the further the mission progresses, making a max run the best option.

 To maximize your points, You should focus on killing the Orphix as quickly as possible.

 ## Positioning
-Learn the spawn rotations and remember the where the 1/2/3 rooms are.
+Learn the spawn rotations and remember where the 1/2/3 rooms are.
 Keeping the HUD map open helps with this.
 Positioning is important to quickly get started with killing the Orphix as soon as it spawns.

 ## Destroying Orphix Resonators